 Large Cap Core

 For those investors who are seeking a low cost, disciplined approach to investing in equities, this may be the fund for you.
-The Large Cap Core Fund attempts to create a portfolio with similar risk, style, and industry characteristics as the Russell 1000 Index.
-In managing the Fund, your investment management team attempts to achieve the Fund's objective by overweighting those stocks that it believes will outperform the S&P 500 Index and underweighting those stocks that it believes will under-perform the S&P 500 Index.
+It seeks long term growth of capital and dividend income and invests primarily in a broadly diversified portfolio of established, large-cap companies.
+In managing the Fund, your investment management team attempts to achieve the Fund's objective by overweighting those stocks that it believes will outperform the S&P 500® Index and underweighting those stocks that it believes will under-perform the S&P 500 Index.

-- Create a portfolio with risk, style, and characteristics similar to the Russell 1000 Index while potentially providing excess returns by overweighting or underweighting stocks that have the potential to achieve the Fund's objective.
+- Create a portfolio with risk, style, and characteristics similar to the S&P 500 Index while potentially providing excess returns by overweighting or underweighting stocks that have the potential to achieve the Fund's objective.